 In the pre-computer game era, playing a board game was probably one of the best ways to kill time.
 Summer holidays were incomplete without a game of Pictionary or Stratego.
 Now they have been replaced by videos games, but people still find time to play some of their favorite tabletop pastimes with friends and family.

-The good news is that few developers have recreated digital versions of board games.
+The good news is that a few developers have recreated digital versions of board games.
 Now games like Carcassone can be played on a touch screen device and even have multiplayer support.
-While they can never replace the fun and excitement associated with a physical board game, their multiplayer option lets a player play against complete strangers.
+While they can never replace the fun and excitement associated with a physical board game, their multiplayer option lets you play against complete strangers.

 1. Elder Sign: Omens

 Elder Sign: Omens is a horror-themed digital tabletop game that revolves around the adventures of a group of intrepid explorers or ghost hunters.
 Based on H.P.
 Lovecraft’s horror stories, Omens is an excellent digital reproduction of the original board game and is developed by Fantasy Flight Games.

 The one thing you will notice about this app is the layout and artwork.
 The game board is brilliantly designed.
 The layout has a very board game-like look and feel to it.
 Omens is a dice-fest, so again there’s an element of chance that dictates whether your characters will succeed in solving a mystery or die in the middle of the game.
 You can control a maximum of four characters, roll the die, match symbols, unlock new quests and make sure you are not hit by doom points, which can really affect a character’s physical/mental health.
 Dice plays a crucial role in this game, so get the numbers right.